camchenry/camchenry-remix/posts/performing-surgery-on-types-with-modify.md

 ## Caveats

-Modify is useful for overriding external types from libraries and creating safe wrappers around them, but it should not be the first thing to try.
+Modify is useful for overriding external types from libraries and creating safe wrappers around them, but it should probably not be the first thing that you try.

 If it is available, it is better to use a generic interface from the library that allows you to accomplish the same thing.
 Using
 `Modify` means maintaining an additional interface every time that the underlying library type updates too.
 Even more dangerously,